vecna/trackmap/README.md

     unzip master.zip
     cd helpagainsttrack-master

 **PhantomJS** has to be downloaded because distribution repositories had old versions.
-We need >= 1.9.0 (sha checksum at the end of this file).
+We need >= 1.9.0 (*sha244 checksum at the end the file*).
 You can skip this step if you are in Debian Sid (is a 1.9.0 version), but in other distribution older versions are given.

-If your system is 32 bit:
+If you have a 32 bit system:

     wget https://phantomjs.googlecode.com/files/phantomjs-1.9.2-linux-i686.tar.bz2
     tar jxf phantomjs-1.9.2-linux-i686.tar.bz2
     ln -s phantomjs-1.9.2-linux-i686/bin/phantomjs phantom-1.9.2

-if your system is 64 bit:
+if you have a 64 bit system:

     wget https://phantomjs.googlecode.com/files/phantomjs-1.9.2-linux-x86_64.tar.bz2
     tar jxf phantomjs-1.9.2-linux-x86_64.tar.bz2